AaronDBoyd/RecordStore_Csharp/README.md

 # Record Store

-A C# program where a user can add songs and albums to a record store.
+A C# program where a user can add Artists, Albums and Songs to a record store.
 ### Created by Aaron Boyd

 ## Technologies Used